-MUS 340 Sound Design Collaborative Project III (1 Cr.)
+MUS 340 Sound Design Collaborative Project III (1 cr.)

 This course consists of a collaborative sound design project with a team of students working on a video game or animation.
-Evaluation of the contribution may come from faculty in several departments, which oversee the team project.
-This course will typically be taken as an independent study and is particularly suitable for students with transfer credit for MUS 250.
+Evaluation of the contribution may come from faculty in several departments which oversee the team project.

-MUS 341 Sound Design Collaborative Project IV (1 Cr.)
+MUS 341 Sound Design Collaborative Project IV (1 cr.)

 This course consists of a collaborative sound design project with a team of students working on a video game or animation.
 Evaluation of the contribution may come from faculty in several departments, which oversee the team project.
-This course will typically be taken as an independent study and is particularly suitable for students with transfer credit for MUS 251.

-MUS 350 Sound Design Project V (1 Cr.)
+MUS 350 Sound Design Project V (1 cr.)